habisl/my-linux-workspace/readme.md

 - Change directory using full path cd /home/user.

+# Using the find command #

+find / -name fi* -print

+Find = command

+/ = Path or location we want to search

+name = search option (search by name)

+print = action (print is default so no need to type it)

+delete = action

+Example:

+- Find all files named "file1": under / directory and delete them all:

+ find / -name files

+ find / -name files -delete

+ find / -name files

+- Find files smaller than 1 MB in root's home directory

+  find / -size -1M

+- Find files smaller than 1 MB in current directory:

+  find . -size -1M

+"." represents current directory

+- To find files in /usr, larger than 40MB

+Find /usr -size +40M:

+- Find files that were modified 4 days ago:

+find /var -mtime 4

+- Find help in man pages:

+man find

 # Useful Commands for day to day job #

 ## 1 – SYSTEM INFORMATION ##